Full program description

 - Identify the key components of an 'interactive process' and how to effectively utilize the information to coordinate communication access services.

-- Demonstrate knowledge and role of their institutions in providing effective communication access.
+- Demonstrate the knowledge and role of their institutions in providing effective communication access.

 - Demonstrate knowledge of key components of providing effective communication access for deaf individuals.